curityio/opentelemetry-phantom-token/README.md

 ## Run the Client

-Wait 30 seconds or so, to ensure that all backend components are up, then run a console client that initiates OAuth and API requests:
+Wait 30 seconds or so, to ensure that all backend components are up.\
+Then run a console client that initiates OAuth and API requests.

 ```bash
 ./democlient/run.sh